ncn-foreigners/paper-note-quantiles-obs-studies/README.md

 ![](results/fig-sim-1-ebal-boxplot.png)

-### Results for the distribution balancing propensity score (DBPS)
+### Results for the distributional propensity score (DPS)

 ![](results/fig-sim-2-dbps-design-1.png)
 ![](results/fig-sim-2-dbps-design-2.png)

 ### Why it works?

-Including quartiles ($A_q$) and deciles ($A_d$) along with X makes the relationship more linear and thus improves the estimates as EB and CBPS assumes linear relationship between Y and calibration / balance variables.
+Including quartiles ($A_q$) and deciles ($A_d$) along with X approximates the relationship between Y and X by local linear functions (as in segmented regression) and thus improves the estimates, as EB and CBPS assume a linear relationship between Y and calibration/balance variables.

 ![](results/fig-sim-3-pearson.png)